 Here's a story of getting uncomfortable, the best place to be as an artist.

-Last month storms were simply everywhere across Texas and up into Oklahoma and south into Mexico and finding a location to shoot some night sky photos with a new moon were incomprehensible.
-I was checking every weather and astronomical forecast to see if anything would clear up and a tiny place in the panhandle of Texas was clear, Caprock Canyons State Park.
-I was not excited one bit.
+Everyday you have the choice to be content with things simply happening to you, or choosing to make things happen.
+The latter tends to make me happier even when it definitely isn't as easy.
+In June 2017, storms were simply everywhere across Texas, into Oklahoma, and south into Mexico, and finding a location to shoot astrophotography and wide angle night sky photos with a new moon were blocked by cloud cover.
+I was checking every weather and astronomical forecast to see if anything would clear up and a tiny place in the panhandle of Texas was clear; Caprock Canyons State Park.
+I had been to Caprock Canyons before and was not excited one bit.

-Throughout the next 3 hours, I operate within about a 4 foot circle around my tripod and keep checking with my red light for any movement or new "sticks" that have moved closer to me.
+Throughout the next 3 hours, I operate within about a 4 foot circle around my tripod and keep a sustained watch around my tripod checking with my red headlamp light for any movement or new "sticks" that have moved closer to me.
 I took this composition with 3 different lenses to maximize my chances of putting this large of a panoramic together.
-I was worried that either the sky would not stitch or the foreground due to two things, I wanted this to be shot with a 50mm because the detail would be awesome but going this large is a pain with so many images for the scene.
-Secondly, those people driving into the canyon and flashing their lights on and off in their camps... and randomly lighting up the canyon rocks everywhere.
-I need consistency in my light direction and intensity, if this is not correct, an image loses all of its impact.
-I had to reshoot several areas a few times and as this is happening, the moon is getting lower and less intense.
-I finally took enough equally exposed images for the foreground that I felt I could raise or lower the exposure a tad and not lose the believability of the image, and then the moon set behind the ridge.
+The final image is 3 rows of imaging high and in total came to 136 total images all with about 60 percent overlap.
+I was worried that either the sky would not stitch or the foreground due to two things: I wanted this to be shot with a 50mm lens on a full frame because the detail would be awesome, but going this large is a pain with so many images for the scene.
+Secondly, those people driving into the canyon and flashing their lights on and off in their camps are randomly lighting up the canyon rocks everywhere.
+To convince the viewer of a scene you need consistency in the light direction and intensity.
+If this is not correct a plausible image will have lighting issues and loses much if not all of its impact.
+I wanted to create the foreground with the moon acting as a main light and illuminating the rock face, and adding dimension and a ratio with the ambient starlight.
+I had to reshoot several foreground areas a few times, and as this is happening the moon is getting lower and less intense.
+I finally took enough equally exposed images for the foreground that I felt I could raise or lower the exposure a few tenths of a stop and not lose the believability of the image.
+Finally, the moon set behind the ridge.

 - Star Bridge to Caprock